AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 For now, the `offences` field will effectively be an enum, with the following possible values:

 - 0: unknown
-- 1: epoch pruned
+- 1: proven block not attested to
-- 2: inactivity
+- 2: unproven valid epoch
+- 3: invalid block proposed

 The use of `uint256` for offences rather than an explicit enum allows for future flexibility, e.g. adding more offences and interpreting them off-chain, or, by using `uint256` rather than `uint8`, using a hash/commitment to some external data/proof.